Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Big guy?"

 "The biggest.
 Daar is the Stoneback clan’s great success story."
 Telling the story was a welcome distraction.
-“The end product of their whole genetic program.
-He’s almost as strong as a human, in some ways.”
+"The end product of their whole genetic program.
+He’s almost as strong as a human, in some ways."

 "Right.
 Y’all aren’t that far behind us really."